reezingcold/MPS/README.md

 plt.legend()
 plt.show()
 ```
 The above code calculates the time evolution of a quantum Heisenberg system with initial state being $|0000000\rangle$.
+The result is shown below.

 # Reference
 * The first paper about DMRG algorithm by S. R. White: [Density matrix formulation for quantum renormalization groups](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.69.2863)